pbauerochse/youtrack-worklog-viewer/README.md

 **I'm seeing a lot question marks where umlauts should be**

 *Unfortunately this also is a YouTrack issue: The report itself already contains the broken characters so I have no chance to fix that.
 If you want to get this fixed vote on the issue at https://youtrack.jetbrains.com/issue/JT-29234*

+**Can I use OAuth2 authorization?**
+*Starting from version 2.1.0 you may now switch authentication from REST to OAuth2 in the settings dialogue.
+To get this working you will need to configure a service in the YouTrack Hub for the YouTrack Worklog Viewer and also provide the client id and client secret in the settings dialogue*